 Students are encouraged to contact potential supervisors at the time of (or before) application to the program.
 This early contact will make it easier to identify joint research interests.
 Applicants are also invited to contact current students and/or recent graduates with questions about the program or potential supervisors.

 Students are automatically considered for financial support.
 Students with NSERC Fellowships are encouraged to apply, and the program provides NSERC recipients with financial awards.
 It is a policy of the program to offer all students admitted financial support and it does so on a competitive basis.
 Such support consists of a combination of Graduate School Fellowship, graduate assistantships and faculty grant support.
-Typical per year support is $16,500 for M.Sc. students and $17,500 for Ph.D. students, which includes $4,736 in graduate assistantships.
 Applicants are strongly encouraged to seek outside support throughout their programs.

 General admission inquiries should be addressed to the School of Graduate Studies.
 The School of Graduate Studies also has information on expenses and tuition.
-Specific queries about program can be sent to the appropriate faculty members or to the co-chair of the Cognitive and Behavioural Ecology Program, Dr. Carloyn Walsh or to the program's administrator, Nancy Bishop.
+Specific queries about program can be sent to the appropriate faculty members; the chair of the Cognitive and Behavioural Ecology Program, Dr. Eric VanderWal; or to the program's administrator at firstname.lastname@example.org.